 But forget all that for a second, and focus on this: the iPad mini is the best iPad Apple has created to date.
 We fell in love with its design, the way the screen seems so much more expansive than the Google or Amazon competition or just the way the smooth aluminium feels in the hand.

 We liked a lot.
-A whole lot on the new iPad mini, and although the price is a little high (and you should REALLY think about the 32GB option for safety if you're thinking of getting one) Apple has just about justified it with the way the device sits in the hand.
+A whole lot on the iPad mini, and although the price is a little high (even since it's dropped) Apple has just about justified it with the way the device sits in the hand.

 The larger screen might not fit fully in a single palm, but from the smooth back to the Smart Covers designed specifically for the model, we're fans - pure and simple.